Laminational models for some spaces of polynomials of any degree: Accordions of invariant geodesic laminations

-In general, accordions do not behave nicely with respect to $\si_d$ as leaves which are linked may have unlinked images.
-To avoid these problems, for the rest of this section we will impose the following conditions on accordions.
-While fairly strong, they are satisfied in a number of situations and force a rigid structure on the orbits of accordions.
+In general, accordions do not behave nicely under $\si_d$ as linked leaves may have unlinked images.
+To avoid these problems, for the rest of this section, we will impose the following conditions on accordions.